searler/searler.github.io/_posts/2014-09-06-crippled-codec.markdown

 categories:  scala
 ---

-The [scodec](https://github.com/scodec/scodec) implements a combinator based encoding and decoding library for Scala.
+The [scodec](https://github.com/scodec/scodec) library implements a combinator based encoding and decoding library for Scala.

 My use case only required encoding, but all the combinators are designed for codecs (which are bidirectional).
 I could write an additional set of encoder only combinators, but that seemed rather pointless.